TinfFoil/AriEmozione/README.md

 6. If you want to run fasttext models: Install fasttext <br />
 `pip install fasttext` <br />
 7. If you want to run fasttext models using pre-trained vectors: Download fasttext's pre-trained vectors and save it at the right directory path <br />
-`Download the pre-trained Italian vectors from https://fasttext.cc/docs/en/crawl-vectors.html, unzip the file and save it in "D:/vec/cc.it.300.vec/cc.it.300.vec"` <br />
+`Download the pre-trained Italian vectors from https://fasttext.cc/docs/en/crawl-vectors.html` <br />
+`Unzip the file and save it in "D:/vec/cc.it.300.vec/cc.it.300.vec"` <br />

 ## If you wish to cite our paper: